 Sec.
 20-32.
+Sec.
+20-33.
 Master Sign Plan Required

-A master sign plan shall be reviewed by the Community Development Director for compliance with this chapter for all new common developments and in any existing development over 20 acres where total sign area is increasing, or any sign location is changing.
+Master sign plans shall provide for visual consistency for signage within the development based on at least three of the following factors: graphic depiction, color scheme, lettering style, lighting, and location of signs to be posted on buildings.
+A master sign plan shall be reviewed by the Community Development Director for compliance with these factorshis chapter for for all new common developments and in any existing development over 20 acres where total sign area is increasing, or any sign location is changing.
 Sign face changes shall not require the submission of a master sign plan.
 All master sign plans shall contain the following:

-- (1) A site plan showing the location of buildings, parking lots, driveways and landscaped areas, and the location, size, area and height of all proposed business, identification, and traffic directional signs (and existing to remain signs). - (2) Computation of the maximum total sign area allowed and requested, the maximum area allowed and requested for each individual sign, the conceptual approach proposed for window signage. - (3) A description of how the applicant will achieve visual consistency among all signs, which may be in narrative or graphic depiction, regarding color scheme, lettering or graphic style; lighting; location of each sign on the site and on buildings; material; and support structures.
+- a.
+A site plan showing the location of buildings, parking lots, driveways and landscaped areas, and the location, size, area and height of all proposed signs_business, identification, and traffic directional signs (and existing to remain signs). - b.
+Computation of the maximum total sign area allowed and requested, the maximum area allowed and requested for each individual sign, the conceptual approach proposed for window signage.